+We are working toward a society filled with**

-Sarah (she/her & ze/zir) is a queer, white Jew, a K-12 teacher, and a facilitator in public learning spaces with Rise for Racial Justice and the White Privilege Conference.
-She does this work because she believes in the joy, connection, and creativity that are possible in our bodies, spirits, and communities when we embody love and honesty in our relationships.
+Sarah Moss (she/her & ze/zir) is a queer, white Jew, a K-12 teacher, and a facilitator.
+She does this work because ze believes in the joy, connection, creativity, and healing that are possible in our bodies, spirits, and communities when we embody love and honesty in our relationships.
 Ze believes that racial literacy and dialogue skills can support us in game-changing ways as we work to cultivate racial justice in our schools and lives.
 Sarah Moss is a master's student in International and Multicultural Education at USF.
 She lives in Huchiun (unceded Lisjan Ohlone territory) also known as Oakland, and lived much of the last seven years in Lenapehokink in the city of Philadelphia.
-According to her 6th-grade students, Sarah sings frequently and always wears warm sweaters.
+According to her 6th-grade students, Sarah Moss sings frequently and always wears warm sweaters.